Home

 RSS

-All content for Low-Budget Rebels: An Indie Filmmaking Conversation with Josh Stifter is the property of Josh Stifter and is served directly from their servers with no modification, redirects, or rehosting.
+All content for Low-Budget Rebels: An Indie Filmmaking Podcast is the property of Josh Stifter and is served directly from their servers with no modification, redirects, or rehosting.
 The podcast is not affiliated with or endorsed by Podjoint in any way.

-Independent Filmmaker Josh Stifter of Flush Studios and Robert Rodriguez's show "Rebel with a Crew," sits down and speaks with indie filmmakers, creative artists about life in independent filmmaking, the creative process, and making it the crazy film business.
+Independent Filmmaker Josh Stifter of Flush Studios and the Robert Rodriguez's series "Rebel with a Crew," sits down and speaks with indie filmmakers about life in independent filmmaking, the creative process, and making it in the crazy film business of low-budget film.

 Proud Member of the IFH Podcast Network (www.ifhpodcastnetwork.com)